Century Casinos: History

 In 2000, Century was awarded a license for a casino in Caledon, South Africa, which it would manage and co-own.
 The Caledon Casino, Hotel & Spa opened later that year.
 In 2001, Century agreed to co-develop another casino in South Africa, to be built in the province of Gauteng.

 In 2006, the company opened a Century Casino & Hotel in Central City, Colorado and another property by the same name in Edmonton, Alberta.
 Century also shuffled its holdings in South Africa, acquiring a majority stake in the Monte Vista Casino in Newcastle (subsequently renamed as Century Casino Newcastle) and selling its interest in the Gauteng casino project.

 In 2007, the company paid $8.7 million to acquire a 33 percent stake in Casinos Poland.
 Century increased its stake to 67 percent in April 2013.

 In 2009, Century sold its casinos in Prague and South Africa.

 Century assumed the management of a casino at a Radisson hotel in Aruba (later a Hilton) in 2010.
 The management agreement ended in 2017.

 Century purchased the Silver Dollar Casino in Calgary, Alberta in 2010 for $10.5 million, and then rebranded it as Century Casino Calgary.
 Next, the company financed the development of the Century Downs Racetrack and Casino near Calgary, which it also managed from its opening in 2015.
 In October 2016, Century acquired the Apex Casino in St. Albert for $12.3 million, and then renamed it as Century Casino St. Albert.
 The expansion in Alberta continued in April 2019, when the company opened the Century Mile Racetrack and Casino in the Edmonton area.

 The company made moves to expand into two new markets in 2017.
 In England, it purchased a small casino being developed in the city of Bath.
 In Bermuda, it signed on to manage a planned casino at the Hamilton Princess hotel.
 The Bath casino opened in May 2018.
 It closed in 2020 because of poor financial results and changes in British casino regulations.

 In 2019, Century bought the operating businesses of three casinos in Missouri and West Virginia from Eldorado Resorts for $107 million.
 Vici Properties acquired the real estate of the casinos (Isle Casino Cape Girardeau, Lady Luck Casino Caruthersville, and Mountaineer Casino, Racetrack and Resort) at the same time, and leased them to Century for $25 million per year.
 The acquisition more than doubled Century's annual revenue.
 The Isle and Lady Luck casinos were then rebranded under the Century name.

-In 2021, Century announced that the company will partner with British online Sports gambling company Bet365 to launch sports betting operations in the state of Colorado.
+In 2020, Century sold the Century Casino Calgary to local investor Naim Ali's SM2 Capital Partners; the casino was renamed ACE Casino Blackfoot, and plans were announced to relocate the casino to a new site at Calgary International Airport.

-In 2022, Century agreed to purchase a controlling stake in the Nugget Casino Resort in Northern Nevada from Marnell Gaming for $195 million.
+In 2021, Century partnered with British online sports gambling company Bet365 to launch sports betting operations in Colorado.